Top 10 Fastest Roller Coasters in the World 2021

 Roller Coaster, Steel Dragon 2000.

-6Superman : Escape from Krypton, 100 miles per hour, Six Flags Magic Mountain Park, United States
+6Superman: Escape from Krypton, Six Flags Magic Mountain Park, United States, 100 mph

-The steel shuttle roller coaster was the Northern Hemisphere’s tallest, fastest roller coaster when it opened in 1997.
-We can find it at Six Flags Magic Mountain in Valencia, California.
-The two coasters, such as Tower of Terror II and Superman: Escape from Krypton, were the first to promote technology like Linear Synchronous Motor (LSM) to propel vehicles to top speed.
+The steel shuttle roller coaster at Six Flags Magic Mountain in Valencia, California, was the tallest and fastest roller coaster in the Northern Hemisphere in 1997.
+The two coasters, Tower of Terror II and Superman: Escape from Krypton, were the first to use technology like, Linear Synchronous Motor (LSM) to propel vehicles to top speed.

-It is the only reverse freefall coaster model left in operation as of November 3, 2019.
-Furthermore, it is accelerating from zero to 100 mph in seven seconds before shooting straight up a 41-story into the sky.
-As of 2013, it holds the record for the world’s third-tallest structure, as well as the third-longest drop of any roller coaster.
+It’s the only reverse freefall coaster model still in operation as of November 3, 2019, and it accelerates from zero to 100 mph in just seven seconds before shooting straight up a 41-story tower.
+As of 2013, it still holds the record for the world’s third-tallest structure and the third-longest drop of any roller coaster.

 Red force in Spain’s most popular amusement park.
 Ferrari Land.